leannhuang/people-counting-with-azure-percept-vision/README.md

 Future work:
 - Add the steps in README to activate the AVA pipeline
 - Create the SQL server and design the data schema
-- Design the Power BI dashbaord and embed the recording video from the AVA portal
+- Design the Power BI dashboard and embed the recording video from the AVA portal

 ## Solution Architecture
 ![Solution Architecture](docs/images/solution-architect.png)